WordPress hacked – these two words strike fear and confusion into the hearts of WordPress owners.

 For this purpose, we highly recommend that you scan your site for malware right away.

-Post-Hack Measures: How to Prevent Your Site From Getting Hacked Again
+Post-Hack Measures: How to Prevent Your WordPress Site From Being Infected

 The rest of this article is about stronger security measures that you can take to protect your website from malware attacks.
 We’ve also explained some of the most common security jargon so that you don’t feel lost with some other resources.